scott-ellenoff/VoteTracker/README.md

 # How to Compile Back-End #

+There is no need to compile as it is a python/Django back-end.

 # How to Run Unit Cases (Acceptance Test Examples) #

+In the back-end directory from a terminal enviorement run: pip install -r requirements.txt python manage.py

 # What Has Been Implemented #